 CCD with EIS will not operate unless the system includes an EIS300 software license.
-Galvanostatic spectra are recorded with zero DC current and selectable AC current.

 With the AE option the PWR800 can simultaneous measure the EIS spectra of cells in a series-connected stack.
 The same AC current is applied to all cells, so an AC voltage measurement is sufficient for calculation of the complex impedance of the cells.